JordanMartinez/purescript-jordans-reference/00-Getting-Started/02-Install-Guide.md

 npm i -g purescript@0.12.5 spago parcel
 ```

-`dhall-to-json` (we're using version `1.21.0`) requires separate installation.
-To install `dhall-to-json` for your platform, see their [Getting Started](https://github.com/dhall-lang/dhall-lang/wiki/Getting-started%3A-Generate-JSON-or-YAML#installation).

 ### Versions Used in this Project

 The following commands should now work (the versions beside them are the versions I used when writing this project):